taneba/fullstack-graphql-app/README.md

 - Domain: Your Auth0 application's Domain. can be found on the Application setting page.
 - Audience: API Identifier for an access token. can be found on the API setting page.

+### Add roles to a user using Rules

+You can manage role-based authorization with auth0 Rules, which is a mechanism that allows us to run some code when user register an account on auth0.

+To do so, in the Auth0 console, create a new Rule and use code example which can be found in apps/backend/src/lib/auth0/rules/addRolesToUsers.js.
+(Note that you should specify your own audience to namespace e.g. `const namespace = 'https://api.fullstack-graphql-app.com'`)

 ### Configure environment variables

 In the root directory, Specify .env and .env.localhost file with the following environment variables: